 EUscreen is a three-year project (2009-2012) in which 36 partners from 19 countries are brought together.
 The project is supported by the European Commission as part of the e-Contentplus Programme.
 Content will also become available through Europeana, the gateway to Europe’s vast heritage collections that currently provides access to over 20 million objects from libraries, museums, archives and audio-visual archives.
 The portal provides a wide variety of functionalities to search and browse the collection, which can be used in different contexts such as curricula and research programmes, for remix, and for leisurely dives into popular history.
 Curated exhibitions and an academic e-journal which researches significant trends in over 60 years of European television with the help of original programme sources are also available via the portal.
 The major objective is to stimulate the use of television archive content for the widest range of European user constituencies and communities and thus to advance active engagement with the cultural memory of Europe both at a national and a European level.
 EUscreen enables alignment of European audiovisual content with the digitized cultural heritage of Europe and achieves this by building a highly interoperable digitized collection of television material, which supports the exploration of Europe’s television heritage in changing contexts.
 A critical mass of audiovisual content and its metadata will be made accessible through the EUscreen platform.
 EUscreen investigates, exploits and extends existing tools in order to create a highly interoperable environment to enable content sharing among the EUscreen partners and with Europeana, for which EUscreen will deliver the audiovisual component.
 The project aims to create appropriate conditions for multicultural and multilingual access and use of audiovisual (television) content.
 Through investigation of user specifications, EUscreen develops and evaluates use case scenarios for using content for research, learning, and leisure and creative re-use regardless of the language and cultural boundaries.
 Furthermore the content will be analysed and contextualised from a European perspective in the academic e-journal VIEW: Journal of European Television History and Culture.

-Video Active presents television material from audiovisual archives across Europe.
+Video Active (now: EUscreen) presents television material from audiovisual archives across Europe.
 It provides resources to explore how cultural and historical events have been televised within and across nations and gives a unique perspective on European television history.
 It enables an interactive discovery of television’s contribution to the construction of a European cultural space, with the help of a large collection of program material.
 Integrating television research with audio visual material has been a significant challenge, but Video Active offers new and exciting possibilities for researchers, students and the general public to understand the history of television in Europe in novel and dynamic ways.
 It offers different pathways to exploring European television history, providing key questions and answers combined with clips and programs from the European archives.